saumitr16/LlamaLawyer/README.md

-# Fine-Tuning Llama 3.1 8B with QLoRA for Legal Chatbot Development
+# Part-1: Fine-Tuning Llama 3.1 8B with QLoRA for Legal Chatbot Development

-This repository contains a Google Colab notebook for fine-tuning the Llama 3.1 8B model on a law-based dataset using QLoRA (Quantized Low-Rank Adaptation).
+Project repository for fine-tuning the Llama 3.1 8B model on a law-based dataset using QLoRA (Quantized Low-Rank Adaptation).
 The project also includes a chatbot implementation and a PDF reader for document-based legal queries.

+## Repository file structure:
+- merged_dataset.json: A .json format dataset document with question-answer format of Indian law related data.
+- Llama Lawer.ipynb: Jupyter notebook with implementation details.

 ---